-While exploring Tallahassee, Florida’s capital, you’re bound to get hungry.
-Here are some fun and mouthwatering places for you to try!
+While exploring Florida’s capital, you’re bound to get hungry.
+Here are some fun places to eat in Tallahassee!

 Wells Brothers (AKA Monk’s)